dreoc/Arqueologia-bayesiana-Mas-Alla-de-la-Cronologia/README.md

-# La cultura Monico y Más Allá de la Cronología, Uso de la Inferencia Bayesiana para Evaluar Hipótesis en Arqueología
+# La cultura Monico y la Arqueologia Bayesiana Más Allá de la Cronología

 Please cite these materials as: